 2) If you reside outside the United States:

-I realize that people outside the USA will have more difficulties to provide a way to pay for return postage (which is presently $1.15 for basic airmail service), so here are the only choices that I deem acceptable:
+I realize that people outside the USA will have more difficulties to provide a way to pay for return postage (which is presently $1.20 for basic airmail service up to 28 grams), so here are the choices that I deem acceptable:

 Important Notes regarding obtaining the free stamps:

-How I made the previous packets of stamps (not the current USA ones):
+How I made the previous packets of stamps (not the current set#14):